yekrangiariana/un-aligned-hugo/content/posts/2025-09-01-when-religions-fail.md

 In the words Martin Luther King, Jr: “In the end, we will remember not the words of our enemies, but the silence of our friends.”

 - UN-aligned will be setting up a work party toward getting something like the joint statement done.
-If you are interested in getting involved in this project, pelase [email us](mailto:contact@un-aligned.org).
+If you are interested in getting involved in this project, please [email us](mailto:contact@un-aligned.org).
 - Additional research for this article was provided by our interns, Savannah Schwarz and Sabih Abdul.